 The layout of a mechanical keyboard is very important since it can affect the usability of the keyboard.
 Some mechanical keyboards do not have a full-sized keyboard while others have both numerical keys and media keys.

 If you are a gamer, you may find that you don’t need a full keyboard with number keys.
 The keyboard you may need instead is a tenkeyless keyboard.
 Though tenkeyless keyboards don’t have a number pad, they do have arrow/navigation keys.
+You might be interested in our post on the best quiet gaming keyboards if you are in the market for a gaming model.

 One thing to keep in mind if you are a gamer is that a number pad can be helpful if you like to remap game commands.
 Also, some games require the use of number keys.